BlueBoxWare/LibGDXPlugin/README.md

 * (Un)commenting blocks of code with *Ctrl-/*
 * [Smart Enter](https://www.jetbrains.com/help/idea/2016.3/completing-statements.html)
 * With *Shift* pressed, hover over a Drawable/Texture name to view a preview of the Drawable
+* Use *Code* -> *Generate* or *Alt-Ins* (*Cmd-N*) to create a new color using a color pick dialog
+* QuickFixes to create missing resources and convert colors between hex and floats
+* Several inspections to highlight problems and possible issues

 \[1]: Usages of the resource in Java/Kotlin code are not automatically renamed, expect when using the `@GDXAssets` annotation (see below)